Richard Teague’s styling helped to kill American Motors

 Also see ‘The downside of auto historians writing about their friends’

 Teague’s stylistic efforts thus tended to get a good reception.
 For example, Car and Driver summed up the 1974 Matador coupe as “unquestionably this year’s style leader” (1974, p.
 104).
-You’d never guess from reading the story that what the magazine described as “the world’s first 2+2 intermediate” might not be such a great idea in an era of rising fuel prices.
+You would never guess from reading the story that what the magazine described as “the world’s first 2+2 intermediate” might not be such a great idea in an era of rising fuel prices.

 1974 AMC Matador X coupe